Authored by the expert who managed and guided the team behind the Dominican Republic Property Pack

 Does buying a property qualify or at least help for residency in the Dominican Republic?

-The minimum property investment required to qualify for investor residency in the Dominican Republic is US$200,000 (approximately €185,000 or DOP 12 million), which must be properly documented and registered as a foreign investment with the competent authority.
+The minimum property investment amount to qualify for investor residency in the Dominican Republic in 2026 is US$200,000 (approximately RD$12,500,000 or EUR 170,000), and this threshold has remained consistent in recent years.

 Is there any residency visa directly linked to property ownership in the Dominican Republic right now?

-Buying a primary residence (your main home) can qualify for this investor residency in the Dominican Republic, as long as the property meets the US$200,000 minimum and you complete the foreign investment registration process.
+Buying a primary residence (your main home) in the Dominican Republic qualifies for this investor residency route only if the property is worth at least US$200,000 and you complete the foreign investment registration process with CEI-RD.

 What exactly do I get with a property-based residency in the Dominican Republic?